NameMC/sniper/README.md

 # **II.
 Downloading the Sniper**

-Before downloading the sniper, install Python on your device if you haven't already.
+Before downloading the sniper, install GOLANG on your device if you haven't already.
 You may choose to skip this step and revisit it later if you are having issues.
-Python can be downloaded [here](https://www.python.org/downloads/), any version above 3.7 should work.
+GOLANG can be downloaded [here](https://go.dev/dl/).

 > While it might seem normal to download the sniper via the `Download ZIP` button, this is not the case.